lumalisan/portfolio/README.md

 Feel free to inspect the code and see how I made it possible! 😊

 ## 🧠 Features

 - Personalized Presentation: Discover who I am and what my professional goals are.
-- Featured Projects: Explore some of the projects I have worked on, with details about technologies used and achievements.
 - Education and Experience: Learn about my academic background and work experience.
+- Featured Projects: Explore some of the projects I have worked on, with details about technologies used.
 - Web Animations: Animations made in pure CSS or using Framer Motion, to give more life and dynamism to the web.
 - Responsive Web: Created with the purpose that it can be visualized in most of the possible devices.